m3t4f1v3/ebbvn/script.md

 Esli: (what the fuck's wrong with this girl?! clear

-Maya changes into gil/Maya_6.png
+Maya changes into gil/Maya/Maya_6.png
 Maya: Hey!
-Maya changes into gil/Maya_11.png sfx gil/sfx-smack.wav plays at -10
+Maya changes into gil/Maya/Maya_11.png sfx gil/sfx-smack.wav plays at -10
 Maya: I heard that!
 sfx gil/sfx-smack.wav plays at -10
-Maya changes into gil/Maya_10.png
+Maya changes into gil/Maya/Maya_10.png
-Esli: (Oh… i thought that i was saying that in my head…) clear
+Esli: (Oh... i thought that i was saying that in my head...) clear

-Esli: …Whoopsies!
+Esli: ...Whoopsies!
 clear

-sfx gil/sfx-thud.wav plays at -10
+sfx gil/sfx-thud4.wav plays at -10
-Maya changes into gil/Maya_7.png
+Maya changes into gil/Maya/Maya_7.png
 Door: Slam
 clear